But let’s rewind back to six months ago, to the moment we realized we had failed. And decided – now, let’s do better.

 And we’re just starting.
 So, how did we do it?
 It’s was both easy, and hard.
 We wanted to.
 We worked hard.

-There was, of course, several steps for us to climb to this realization, and many of these steps can be found in the blog section at unacast.com, as we early on decided that we needed to tell everyone what we were doing.
+There were, of course, several steps for us to climb to this realization, and many of these steps can be found in our blog, as we early on decided that we needed to tell everyone what we were doing.
 To educate, but also to hold ourselves accountable to our own ambitions.

 So here’s a step-by-step summary of our dummies guide to diversity: